nathalieabello/reversi/docs/README.md

 A game is over if neither player can make a move (2 passes in a row).
 After a game is declared over, we can determine the winner by seeing which player has more discs of their color on the final board.
-(We haven't been told exactly how a winner is determined yet, but this is how we plan on implementing it for now unless told otherwise)

 The initial layout of the game should look something like the diagram below.